jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_conditional_format_cell2.rs` - Example of adding a cell type
   conditional formatting to a worksheet.
 Values between 30 and 70 are highlighted in light red.
 Values outside that range are in light green.

+* `doc_conditional_format_cell_set_minimum.rs` - Example of adding a cell
+  type conditional formatting to a worksheet.
+Values between 40 and 60 are highlighted in light green.

+* `doc_conditional_format_cell_set_value.rs` - Example of adding a cell
+  type conditional formatting to a worksheet.
+Cells with values >= 50 are in light green.

+* `doc_conditional_format_databar.rs` - Example of adding data bar type
+  conditional formatting to a worksheet.

+* `doc_conditional_format_databar_set_axis_color.rs` - Example of adding a
+  data bar type conditional formatting to a worksheet with a user defined axis color.

+* `doc_conditional_format_databar_set_axis_position.rs` - Example of adding
+  a data bar type conditional formatting to a worksheet with different axis positions.

+* `doc_conditional_format_databar_set_bar_only.rs` - Example of adding a
+  data bar type conditional formatting to a worksheet with the bar only and with the data hidden.

+* `doc_conditional_format_databar_set_border_color.rs` - Example of adding
+  a data bar type conditional formatting to a worksheet with user defined border color.

+* `doc_conditional_format_databar_set_border_off.rs` - Example of adding a
+  data bar type conditional formatting to a worksheet without a border.

+* `doc_conditional_format_databar_set_direction.rs` - Example of adding a
+  data bar type conditional formatting to a worksheet without a border

+* `doc_conditional_format_databar_set_fill_color.rs` - Example of adding a
+  data bar type conditional formatting to a worksheet with user defined fill color.

+* `doc_conditional_format_databar_set_minimum.rs` - Example of adding a
+  data bar type conditional formatting to a worksheet with user defined minimum and maximum values.

+* `doc_conditional_format_databar_set_negative_border_color.rs` - Example
+  of adding a data bar type conditional formatting to a worksheet with user defined negative border color.

+* `doc_conditional_format_databar_set_negative_fill_color.rs` - Example of
+  adding a data bar type conditional formatting to a worksheet with user defined negative fill color.

+* `doc_conditional_format_databar_set_solid_fill.rs` - Example of adding a
+  data bar type conditional formatting to a worksheet with a solid (non-gradient) style bar.

+* `doc_conditional_format_date.rs` - Example of adding a Dates Occurring
+  type conditional formatting to a worksheet.
+Note, the rules in this example such as "Last month", "This month" and "Next month" are applied to the sample dates which by default are for November 2023.
+Changes the dates to some range closer to the time you run the example.

+* `doc_conditional_format_duplicate.rs` - Example of how to add a
+  duplicate/unique conditional formatting to a worksheet.
+Duplicate values are in light red.
+Unique values are in light green.
+Note, that we invert the Duplicate rule to get Unique values.

+* `doc_conditional_format_error.rs` - Example of how to add a
+  error/non-error conditional formatting to a worksheet.
+Error values are in light red.
+Non-error values are in light green.
+Note, that we invert the Error rule to get Non-error values.

+* `doc_conditional_format_formula.rs` - Example of adding a Formula type
+  conditional formatting to a worksheet.
+Cells with odd numbered values are in light red while even numbered values are in light green.

+* `doc_conditional_format_icon.rs` - Example of adding icon style
+  conditional formatting to a worksheet.

+* `doc_conditional_format_icon_default_icons.rs` - The following example
+  shows Excels default icon settings expressed as `rust_xlsxwriter` rules.

+* `doc_conditional_format_icon_reverse_icons.rs` - Example of adding icon
+  style conditional formatting to a worksheet.
+In the second example the order of the icons is reversed.

+* `doc_conditional_format_icon_set_custom.rs` - Example of adding icon
+  style conditional formatting to a worksheet.
+In the second example the default icons are changed.

+* `doc_conditional_format_icon_set_icons.rs` - Example of adding icon style
+  conditional formatting to a worksheet.
+In the second example the default rules are changed.

+* `doc_conditional_format_icon_show_icons_only.rs` - Example of adding icon
+  style conditional formatting to a worksheet.
+In the second example the icons are shown without the cell data.

+* `doc_conditional_format_multi_range.rs` - Example of adding a cell type
+  conditional formatting to a worksheet over a non-contiguous range.
+Cells with values >= 50 are in light red.
+Values < 50 are in light green.
+Note that the cells outside the selected ranges do not have any conditional formatting.

+* `doc_conditional_format_text.rs` - Example of adding a text type
+  conditional formatting to a worksheet.

+* `doc_conditional_format_top.rs` - Example of how to add Top and Bottom conditional formatting to a worksheet.
+Top 10 values are in light red.
+  Bottom 10 values are in light green.

 * `doc_datetime_and_hms.rs` - Demonstrates writing formatted datetimes in
   an Excel worksheet.